 Today’s consumers are now accustomed to lightning-fast digital experiences thanks to the high bar set by Amazon, Apple, Facebook, and Google.
-In 2017, every second counts and even minor issues can have a significant impact on the success or failure of a brand interaction.
-Our latest research found that two thirds of people have rising expectations for digital performance, showing that businesses can expect consumer pressure to grow.
+Every second counts and even minor issues can have a significant impact on the success or failure of a brand interaction.

 In fact, 80 percent of users will delete an app due to poor performance, according to the 2017 App Attention Index, which surveyed 1,000 people each from the United States, the United Kingdom, France, Germany, and Australia, for a total of 5,000 surveyed respondents.

 Below are some additional findings from the report:

 Customer Loyalty is No Match Against Poor App Performance